We have elected to not carry Wise Food for these reasons:

 Savory Stroganoff: No real chemical aftertaste here.
 Very runny which is kind of surprising considering stroganoffs are typically very hearty.
 Flavor wasn't bad but wasn't good either.
 I have had MUCH better beef stroganoffs from other food companies.

-7 Poor variety of only 8 or 10 selections.
+7) Poor variety of only 8 or 10 selections.
 This would get very repetitive in just a few days of eating.
 We can't even begin to imagine how tortorous this would be to eat for a month or longer.
-Food variety is very important and also has a large impact upon nutrition and health (how you feel, energy levels, ability to stay healthy).
+Nobody actually does.
+We've heard complaints from people who have tried this food for more then just a single day - they told us that they realized that they had made a terrible mistake.
+Food variety is very important and also has a large impact upon nutrition and health (how you feel, energy levels, ability to stay healthy, fight of disease).
+You also will need to like the food you eat, we've not heard from a single person that Wise food is "likeable".

 8) Very low calories.
 We simply can't say enough about this massive problem.
 None of their units offer sufficient calories to keep you healthy and energetic for the advertised time frame they are supposed to support.
 They really are the "starvation units" that we warn about on our price comparison page.
 Low calories mean they won't last anywhere near the terms advertised because you will eat what your body requires much faster than advertised.
 None of their units will live up to the advertised time, they will last less then 1/3 of the time advertised.

-9) Price is FAR higher than we are for better products.
-Wise Foods resorts to heavy saturation advertising and paid promoters.
-The reasons for this is obvious: their price is over twice as high as our better quality products from Survival Cave and Mountain House.
+9) Price is FAR higher than we are for our much better products you will actually enjoy eating.
+Wise Foods resorts to heavy saturation advertising and paid promoters to sell food.
+Most of these hucksters refuse to eat the food themselves, they're only interested in making money.
+The reasons for this is obvious: their price is over twice as high as our better quality products from Mountain House and Rainy Day Foods.

 |Wise Foods Comparison||Their Price||Our Lower Price||Our Savings|